babakcode/flutter_gemini/README.md

 ## Content-based APIs

-#### Stream generates content
+#### Stream Generate Content

 The model usually gives a response once it finishes generating the entire output.
-To speed up interactions, you can opt to not wait for the complete result and, instead, use streaming to manage partial results.
+To speed up interactions, you can opt not to wait for the complete result and instead use streaming to manage partial results.

 ```dart
 final gemini = Gemini.instance;